jcoehoorn/DHCPViewer/README.md

 # DHCPViewer

-The Windows 10 release of Remote Server Administration Tools left out the DHCP snap-in, leaving PowerShell or RDP as the only mechanism to get information from your Windows DHCP server remotely.
+The initial Windows 10 release of Remote Server Administration Tools left out the DHCP snap-in, leaving PowerShell or RDP as the only mechanism to get information from your Windows DHCP server remotely.

 I don't mind using these tools to make the changes (changes are rare), but my day to day work sometimes requires